Kava-Labs/kava-devnet/spec/kava.md

 The following parameters of the system are controlled by governance.
 Kava token holders are the governors of the system and can vote on governance proposals proportional to the amount of bonded (staked) Kava they hold.

 * The global debt limit - The total amount of USDX that can be created by CDPs.
-* Assets - The asssets that are eligible to be used in CDPs
+* Assets - The assets that are eligible to be used in CDPs
 * The debt limit for each Asset - The total amount of USDX that can be created by CDPs of a particular asset.
 * CDP fees per asset - the total APR charged on the USDX drawn off of a CDP for each asset type.
 * The USDX savings rate - the APR earned by USDX holders who bond their USDX in the savings module.